What Is Cheesecake Made Of?

 How to Customize Cheesecake Ingredients

 One of the reasons cheesecake is such a beloved dessert is its adaptability.
-With a little creativity, you can customize the ingredients to suit your dietary needs, flavor preferences, or the theme of your event.
+With a little creativity, you can customize the ingredients to suit your dietary needs, flavor preferences, or event theme.
 Let’s explore some ways to make your cheesecake truly unique! 🎂✨

 Cheesecake Ingredients: Cream Cheese Substitutes for Lighter or Vegan Options